Israel's Netanyahu faces calls to quit but is defiant in crisis

 The party - which has 33 of parliament's 120 seats to Likud’s 32 - said its lawyers had formally approached the prime minister and attorney general’s offices saying it was "imperative" that Netanyahu step down.

+A poll aired by Israel's Channel 13 TV found that 56% of Israelis believe Netanyahu cannot continue to govern after being indicted.
+A total of 35% said he can and 9% were undecided.

-Under Israeli law, as prime minister he is under no obligation to do so.
+Under Israeli law, he is under no obligation step down a prime minister.
 But with Israel heading towards a likely third election in less than a year, Netanyahu could soon find himself in the difficult position of trying to win an election while preparing to be prosecuted.

 The support of his Likud party colleagues is likely to be crucial to Netanyahu's chances of staying in power.